arkade-os/go-sdk/README.md

 ## Full Example

-For a complete end-to-end example demonstrating the usage of the Ark Go SDK, including setting up multiple clients, boarding, and transferring funds, please refer to our [GitHub repository](https://github.com/ark-network/go-sdk/blob/master/example/alice_to_bob.go).
+For a complete end-to-end example demonstrating the usage of the Arkade Go SDK, including setting up multiple clients, boarding, and transferring funds, please refer to our [GitHub repository](https://github.com/ark-network/go-sdk/blob/master/example/alice_to_bob.go).

 ## Support